 How to Get to Wrentham Village Premium Outlets from Boston by Train

 Unfortunately, there is no direct train to Wrentham Outlets - so this will need to be a two-step trip.
-You can check the MBTA website for schedules.

 Taking a Taxi or Uber/Lyft from Boston to Wrentham Village Premium Outlets

-Easy?
-Yes.
-(Unless you have a really bad stress-producing driver.)
-But it will cost you - potentially around $100-$200 each way to make the 41 mile (by road) trip - so that's a total of perhaps $200-$400, with the exact amount depending on traffic and whether or not you get caught in rush hour tie ups getting out or back into Boston.
+But taking a taxi or uber/lyft to the Wrentham Outlets will cost you - potentially around $100-$200 each way to make the 41 mile (by road) trip - so that's a total of perhaps $200-$400, with the exact amount depending on traffic and whether or not you get caught in rush hour tie ups getting out or back into Boston.

 Should You Rent a Car and Drive to Wrentham Outlets?
 Or Drive Your Own?

-If you want ultimate flexibility over the timing of your visit, a rental car may be the best choice, and if you're going with other people, it may also be the cheapest option on a per-person basis.
+If you want ultimate flexibility over the timing of your visit, a rental car may be the best choice (unless you have your own car with you in Boston).

 Directions to Wrentham outlet are simple: Once you get onto Route 93, go down Route 95, make a left onto I-495 North, drive for 5 miles, and follow the signs into Wrentham Village's parking lot.